 At ICMP, we are committed to delivering a world-class programme of contemporary education.
 It is this approach that has meant we’ve been at the forefront of music industry education for more than 30 years - longer than any other provider.

 In September 2021, we will be continuing to offer this to our students via our blended learning experience.
 This mix of onsite face-to-face and online education will ensure we give our students the best opportunity to launch their music industry careers as well as ensuring the safety of all students and staff.

 Our new Two-Stage Delivery Model

 During the past year, we’ve operated a four-stage delivery model which allowed us to move between the varying restrictions instigated by the UK government.
-For the upcoming 2021-22 academic year, we’re pleased to have updated and simplified this into a two-stage system.
+For the current academic year (2021-22), we’re pleased to have updated and simplified this into a two-stage system.

 This new system allows our blended-delivery format to be our default position, alongside a simplified COVID contingency, consisting of either ‘blend’ or ‘lockdown’.

 This ensures all students have access to the contact time with tutors and peers that is an important part of the ICMP learning experience, alongside access to our state-of-the-art facilities for personal practice, rehearsal and recording.

 Developed in consultation with our students